Claim: Radio stations shunned the Diamond Rio song "In God We Still Trust" because of its subject matter.

 Here in America, in God, we still trust.

-When "In God We Still Trust" was finally released, it had to compete for airplay in the wake of several other recent, similarly-themed songs from prominent recording artists, such as Toby Keith's "Courtesy of the Red, White and Blue" and "American Soldier," Brooks and Dunn's "Believe," Carrie Underwood's "Jesus Take the Wheel," and Brad Paisley's "When I Get Where I'm Going."
-Listeners apparently didn't find the Diamond Rio song distinctive or appealing enough to make it stand out from the crowd and prompt additional requests for airplay, so — like a lot of other music — it quietly faded off of radio playlists without having achieved even minor hit status.
-Its lack of airplay wasn't due to "political incorrectness," but rather to bad timing and getting lost in the shuffle.
+When "In God We Still Trust" was finally released, it had to compete for airplay in the wake of several other similarly-themed songs from prominent recording artists, such as Toby Keith's "Courtesy of the Red, White and Blue" and "American Soldier," Brooks and Dunn's "Believe," Carrie Underwood's "Jesus Take the Wheel," and Brad Paisley's "When I Get Where I'm Going."
+Listeners apparently didn't find the Diamond Rio song distinctive or appealing enough to make it stand out from a crowd of kindred songs and prompt additional requests for airplay,

 Any suggestion of a connection between President Obama and the alleged radio "censorship" of "In God We Still Trust" is completely specious, as Diamond Rio's recording of the song was released over two and a half years before Barack Obama took office as President of the United States.